-The Museum depends upon volunteers to make this happen.
-These volunteers include the fifteen member board of directors, our executive director, operations director and curator, the docents who greet you and make you feel welcome, as well as the hundreds of volunteers who help with each of the Museum events.
+The Museum depends on a small staff and many volunteers to make things happen.
+These volunteers include the Board of Directors, Docents that greet you and make you feel welcome, and the hundreds of volunteers that help with each of the museum events and programs.

-Our goal is to make the Gold Nugget Museum a destination for tourists as well as for our Ridge community.
-We want families to come to the museum, not only to learn about the history of the Ridge, but also to become part of that history.
-There are many hands-on events, such as the Days of Living History, which the entire family can participate in.
-The Museum has a school program, which is part of the curriculum for California history.
-Children spend an entire day on the Museum grounds, living in the 1850s.
-They become part of the history that they have studied and come away with a greater understanding of what our ancestors went through to survive.
+Our goal was, and will be again, to make the Gold Nugget Museum a destination for tourists as well as for our Ridge community.
+Our hope was for families to come to the museum, not only to learn about the history of the Ridge, but also to become part of that history.
+There have been many hands-on events, such as the Days of Living History, in which the entire family could participate.
+The Museum enriched the North State with two unique school programs, which were part of the curriculum for California history.
+Children could spend an entire day on the Museum grounds, living in the 1850s in the Pioneer School Program, or learning about the Native Maidu traditions in the Maidu School Program.
+They became part of the history they studied in the classroom, and returned to their schools with a greater understanding of what our ancestors or native groups went through to survive.

 It is our hope to breathe new life into the destroyed Gold Nugget Museum so that once again visitors may experience firsthand the natural and historic beauty of the Gold Nugget Museum and the Paradise Ridge!